SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

   - Class Library (to hold classes shared by the WASM client and MVC host).
 - Build the MVC project
 - Right click the Console project -> Edit Project File
-- Add the following Nuget references:
+- Add the following Nuget references and config:
 ```XML
 <ItemGroup>
 	<PackageReference Include="Newtonsoft.Json" Version="13.0.3" />